kivenalaric/requirement-analysis/README.md

 In short, Requirement Analysis is about asking the right questions, documenting precise answers, and ensuring that the system being built is the **right solution to the right problem**.

+## Why is Requirement Analysis Important?

+Requirement Analysis is a crucial phase in the **Software Development Life Cycle (SDLC)** because it ensures that the system being developed truly meets the needs of stakeholders.
+Without it, projects risk failure, cost overruns, or delivering solutions that don’t solve the intended problems.

+Here are three key reasons why Requirement Analysis is critical:

+1. **Prevents Misunderstandings**
+   It creates a clear, shared understanding between stakeholders and developers, reducing the risk of building the wrong solution.

+2. **Saves Time and Cost**
+   By identifying issues, conflicts, and gaps early in the process, Requirement Analysis minimizes costly rework during later stages of development.

+3. **Provides a Blueprint for Development**
+   Requirements act as a foundation for design, coding, and testing.
+They guide developers in building the system correctly and help testers verify that the final product meets expectations.

+4. **Ensures User Satisfaction** *(bonus point)*
+   Well-defined requirements ensure that the end product addresses real user needs, increasing adoption and long-term success.